Thomas C. Reed: Military career

+Business career

 In 1962, Reed organized Supercon Ltd. of Houston, Texas, as its managing partner.
-Supercon developed and produced alloys superconducting at cryogenic temperatures.
+Supercon developed and produced alloys which were superconducting at cryogenic temperatures.

 While maintaining an interest in Supercon Ltd., Reed organized the Quaker Hill Development Corporation at San Rafael, California, in 1965, and served as its treasurer, president and chairman.
 Quaker Hill has agricultural, recreational and construction projects in California and Colorado.

-Reed joined the Department of Defense as an assistant to the secretary and deputy secretary of defense in 1973, and was appointed director of Telecommunications and Command and Control Systems in February 1974.
+In the early 1970s, he and another Cornell University alumni, Frank Woods, partnered in the development of a ski resort in Breckenridge, Colorado, and began growing wine grapes in Sonoma County.
+In the mid-1970s, the two opened the Clos du Bois winery.
+By the late 1980s it was selling more than 200,000 cases a year.
+In 1988, Reed and Woods sold the winery to the Hiram Walker liquor company, for about $40 million.

 Political career

 Reed was also active in the political world.
 He was an organizer for Ronald Reagan's first campaign for governor of California in 1966.
-He helped finance Governor Reagan's first unsuccessful run for the presidency in 1968.
+He helped finance Governor Reagan's first unsuccessful run for the presidency in 1968, when Reagan competed with Richard Nixon for the Republican nomination.
 Reed established a national network of political operatives and hired F. Clifton White, the noted political strategist, to guide the effort.
-Reagan lost to Richard Nixon.
 Reed managed Reagan's successful gubernatorial re-election campaign in 1970.
 In 1972, Reed performed as a national operative for the Nixon presidential re-election drive.

-Reed, a California business executive and former Air Force Secretary under presidents Ford and Carter, served under president Reagan as a vice chairman of the newly created National Commission on Strategic Forces.
-He has been a longtime friend of both Reagan and the National Security Adviser, William P. Clark.
-Clark, especially, is known to have thought highly of Mr. Reed and asked him to take on several key assignments, including reviews of defense and strategic planning.
+During Gerald Ford's presidency, Reed was appointed an assistant to the secretary and deputy secretary of defense in 1973, and was appointed director of Telecommunications and Command and Control Systems in February 1974.
+Reed served as the 11th Secretary of the Air Force from January 2, 1976 to April 6, 1977, leaving at the beginning of Jimmy Carter's presidency.

-Reed's financial dealings in 1981 as a private businessman were investigated for alleged insider trading by a federal prosecutor in New York City, and he resigned as President Reagan's Special Assistant for National Security Affairs.
+After Reagan began President in 1980, Reed served as a vice chairman of the newly created National Commission on Strategic Forces.
+Reed's financial dealings in 1981 as a private businessman were investigated for insider trading by a federal prosecutor in New York City, and he resigned as President Reagan's Special Assistant for National Security Affairs in March 1983.
 After a jury trial in 1985, Reed was found not guilty.